If you’re trying to build a high quality home gym on a budget, then you’ll want the best adjustable dumbbells you can afford.

 Here’s the pros, cons and key features of the NordicTrack Select-A-Weight adjustable dumbbell set:

-The basic design is very similar to the Weider Select-A-Weight Adjustable Dumbbell Set, which I discuss in the section below.
+The basic design is very similar to the Weider Select-A-Weight Adjustable Dumbbell Set.
 The main differences are in the branding and that the Weider version only goes from 10 to 50 lbs in 10 lb increments, whereas the NordicTrack version goes from 10 to 55 lbs. in as little as 2.5-5 lb increments thanks to a secondary micro-adjustment feature.

 - Adjusts between 10-55 lbs per dumbbell.